Department of Forest, Rangeland, and Fire Sciences

 Limited precipitation, generally sparse vegetation, sharp climatic extremes, highly variable soils, frequent salinity, and diverse topography characterize the kind of land called "rangeland."
 Rangelands produce a wide variety of goods and services desired by society, including livestock forage, wildlife habitat, water, mineral resources, wood products, wild-land recreation, open space, and natural beauty.
 The geographic extent and many important resources of rangelands make their proper use and management vitally important to people everywhere.

 Rangeland managers enjoy careers with a variety of private organizations and government agencies.
 State and federal land management agencies, such as the US Forest Service, Bureau of Land Management, and State Department of Lands, hire rangeland professionals to oversee the management of public rangelands.
 Wildlife management agencies also hire range managers to maintain and improve wildlife habitat.
 Private landowners employ range consultants and managers to oversee livestock operations, enhance hunting programs, maintain forage resources, and control weeds.
 Biological assessment companies require the careful measurement and assessment of vegetation resources; therefore, they often hire rangeland professionals.
 A growing number of rangeland professionals work as natural resource facilitators to bring rangeland stakeholders together to craft plans for environmental stewardship.
 Internships are also available.
-Over 85% of the graduates of the B.S.
-Rangeland Conservation program at the University of Idaho in the last 10 years have secured careers in natural resource management or advanced to graduate school.
+Over 85% of the graduates of the Rangeland Conservation B.S. program at the University of Idaho in the last 10 years have secured careers in natural resource management or advanced to graduate school.

 Fire Ecology, Management and Technology Academic Certificate